mathandpencil/mathandpencil.github.io/_posts/2014-07-12-using-django-tastypie-to-create-RESTful-APIs.markdown

 It is important to understand that in my example, [backbone_tastypie.js](https://github.com/PaulUithol/backbone-tastypie) is doing the heavy lifting formatting the data that is being returned from the API into the Backbone collection.
 This file is absolutely required for the tutorial to work.

 Finally, I provided a very small app that lists the contents of the collection.
-The App contains two backbone views: one that list the content of each model, and another that listens for a reset on the the collection and then renders the app on this event:
+The App contains two backbone views: one that list the content of each model, and another that listens for a reset event on the the collection and then renders the app on this event:

 {% highlight javascript %}